KuanLi-good/stickman/README.md

 A fun little stickman game build upon JavaFX.
 Some design patterns are interpreted.

-radle run the project will automatic generate the game window.
+gradle run the project will automatic generate the game window.

 -- Keyboard Control:
 A - move left